trisacrypto/trisa/docs/content/gds/api.en.md

 This RPC expects a `LookupRequest` message, which provides either the VASP's unique ID in the Global Directory Service, or the domain of their TRISA implementation endpoint (*Note: this should be the common name of their certificate*).
 If both `id` and `common_name` are supplied, the `id` field will be prioritized.

-The `registered_directory` field is the URL of the directory that registered the VASP (e.g. either `"trisatest.net"` or `"vaspdirectory.net"`).
+The `registered_directory` field is the URL of the directory that registered the VASP (e.g. either `"testnet.directory"` or `"trisa.directory"`).
 If omitted, this value defaults to the directory currently being queried.

 ```proto
 message LookupRequest {